Joel Salatin: Speaking

 Salatin has spoken as a farming educator at a wide range of organizations including the University of California at Berkeley, and the Stone Barns Center for Food and Agriculture.
 In 2020, he spoke at the Libertarian National Convention about limiting regulation.

 Media

 Salatin's farm, Polyface, is featured prominently in Michael Pollan's book The Omnivore's Dilemma (2006) and the documentary films, Food, Inc. and Fresh.
 Pollan became interested in Salatin because of his refusal to send food to locations beyond a four-hour drive of his farm, i.e. outside his local "foodshed".
 "We want [prospective customers] to find farms in their areas and keep the money in their own community", he said.
 "We think there is strength in decentralization and spreading out rather than in being concentrated and centralized."

 Salatin and his farm have also been featured in radio, television and print media including Smithsonian Magazine, National Geographic, Gourmet, and ABC News.

+In 2025, Angel Studios published the documentary The Lunatic Farmer about Joel and his farm.